compagnie-hyperactive/MediaBundle/README.md

 </div>
 ```

-_Note :As indicated below, most of logic is event related.
+_Note : as indicated below, most of logic is event related.
 Thumbnail generation is one those things, so access to thumbnail data goes through event object_